nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.

-Now that we have covered basic add-on components, let's learn about how to package what you know in your add-on modules themselves: global plugins, app modules and drivers.
+Now that we have covered basic add-on components, let's learn about how to package what you know in your add-on modules themselves: global plugins, app modules, drivers, and enhancers.

 ## Introduction to global plugins

 A global plugin adds features available everywhere.
 For example, if there is a control that will be used in many applications, then you can write a global plugin to handle them throughout NVDA.
 Another example is adding additional features to NVDA that can be used in all programs, such as OCR capability, place marker management and so on.

 A global plugin is a Python source code (.py) file with the name of your plugin.
 For example, if you're adding support for rich edit fields in many applications, you can name your plugin as richEditSupport.py.
 When naming them, try be brief so you can see what your plugin does.

+IMPORTANT: although enhancers may appear to be identical with global plugins (and several enhancers were created as global plugins in the past), they are not the same.
+See Enhancers section for details.

 ### Typical development plan for global plugins